the-teachingRSE-project/competencies/competencies.md

 Therefore, a deep knowledge of web development skills is a required additional skill for this RSE.

 #### Legal-RSE
-All RSEs are a go-to person for questions about licensing, in particular when mixing software components with different licenses.
+All RSEs are a go-to person for questions about licensing, in particular when mixing software components with different licences.
 But with the rising requirements from legislation, we foresee the need for RSEs that still have a background in RSE but extend it with a knowledge of legal processes, that cover corner cases and go beyond applying Best Practice guides.